 If you are carrying out any agri-environment options, you may be penalised if inspections show that you have knowingly damaged or destroyed a scheduled monument.
 You may also have committed a criminal offence and face prosecution.
 It is therefore important that you are aware of the location, nature and extent of any scheduled monuments on your land.
-It is advisable to mark these clearly and accurately on any plans you prepare such as your Farm Environment Assessment, and particularly on any information that you provide to a contractor or other third party working on the land.
+It is advisable to mark these clearly and accurately on any plans you prepare and particularly on any information that you provide to a contractor or other third party working on the land.
 This is particularly important if you are planning a change in land use.

-You may also wish to mark undesignated archaeological sites on your Farm Environment Assessment.
+You may also wish to mark undesignated archaeological sites on your plans.